mrkraimer/PY_NTNDA_Viewer/README.md

 Amoung these are

-1) Add support for other Data Types, currently only uint8 and int8 has been tested
+1) Add support for other Data Types, currently only uint8 and int8 work.
 2) Add support for compression

 ### Performance